helm/charts/stable/newrelic-metadata-injection/README.md

 ## Chart Details

-This chart will deploy the New Relic Infrastructure mutation webhook.
+This chart will deploy the [New Relic Infrastructure metadata injection webhook][1].

 ## Configuration